Thomas-Walker-Lynch/DA2X/README.md

   before using it as an array.
 Arguably then, the new approach is cleaner.

-## Cheats for Representing an Empty Array
+## Empty Array

-   We know from the theoretical analysis in TTCA that another bit is needed to represent an empty array here.
-However, there are a few options for 'cheats' by sacrificing uneeded functionality.
-Though any such option might be a gotchya in a special use case.

-   The current array implementation, apart from some C library mods that would be needed, will happily base an array at address 0.
-Of coruse in C that would be a null pointer.
-   Hence base_pt == 0 could be used to represent an empty array rather than an array based at address 0.
-If we have special hardware, swizzled pointers, or other scenarios, this could be a gotchya.

-   We could reduce the probability that this become a gotchya for someone by being more specific.
-We could say that a one byte array, based at address zero in memory, _and_ having a 1 byte element size - is actually an empty array.
+   Currently we hold an `element_byte_n` field that says how large elements in the array are.
 We allow that an element might be as big as the address space itself.
-Apparently that would be the case where the entirty of a buffer is holding one element.
-In most applications that is not a very useful use case for an array.
-Hence, instead of supporting very large element sizes, we could instead use very large element sizes to flag varous conditions, such as the array being empty.

-   Though, it might be easier to just have a dedicated, 'hey it is empty' flag kept by the programmer if he or she needs to keep track of empty dynamic arrays.
+If an element were this large, and as the array must have at least one element, that would mean that `base_pt` and `base_n` would have to be zero.
+We could then use the case of a maximum size element and a non-zero `base_pt` or `base_n` to enumerate status about the array, such as it being empty.

+   As another way to represent and empty array, note that the current array implementation, apart from some C library mods that would be needed, will happily base an array at address 0.
+This could be useful for special hardware, when pointers are to be swizzled, or other scenarios; however, general purpose computing in C uses address zero as a null pointer.
+Hence `base_pt == 0` could be used to flag an empty array.